alexanderAnokhin/mgaa/README.md

 # Modern Game AI Algorithms
-This is repository for MGAA free project.
+This is repository for the MGAA free project.

 2015